curl/everything-curl/internals/structs.md

     "HTTP|HTTPS".

-  - `->flags` is a bitmask with additional information about the protocol that will make it get treated differently by the generic engine:
+  - `->flags` is a bitmask with additional information about the protocol that makes it get treated differently by the generic engine:
-    - `PROTOPT_SSL` - will make it connect and negotiate SSL
+    - `PROTOPT_SSL` - makes it connect and negotiate SSL
     - `PROTOPT_DUAL` - this protocol uses two connections
     - `PROTOPT_CLOSEACTION` - this protocol has actions to do before closing the connection.
 This flag is no longer used by code, yet still set for a bunch of protocol handlers.
     - `PROTOPT_DIRLOCK` - "direction lock".
-The SSH protocols set this bit to limit which "direction" of socket actions that the main engine will concern itself with.
+The SSH protocols set this bit to limit which "direction" of socket actions that the main engine concerns itself with.
     - `PROTOPT_NONETWORK` - a protocol that does not use the network (read `file:`)
-    - `PROTOPT_NEEDSPWD` - this protocol needs a password and will use a default one unless one is provided
+    - `PROTOPT_NEEDSPWD` - this protocol needs a password and uses a default one unless one is provided
     - `PROTOPT_NOURLQUERY` - this protocol cannot handle a query part on the URL (?foo=bar)